 First-Ever Evictions Database Shows: 'We're In the Middle Of A Housing Crisis'

 For many poor families in America, eviction is a real and ongoing threat.
-Sociologist Matthew Desmond estimates that approximately 2.3 million evictions were filed in the U.S. in 2016 — a rate of four every minute.
+Sociologist Matthew Desmond estimates that 2.3 million evictions were filed in the U.S. in 2016 — a rate of four every minute.

 "Eviction isn't just a condition of poverty; it's a cause of poverty," Desmond says.
 "Eviction is a direct cause of homelessness, but it also is a cause of residential instability, school instability [and] community instability."